ucsc-ospo/ucsc-ospo.github.io/content/curiosswinter2025/index.md

 # Schedule

-- The full agenda will be posted by mid-December
+- The full agenda will be posted by mid-December.
 - We are tentatively expecting to be arranging an evening event on January 8 at or near the Dream Inn.
 More details to be provided soon.
 - The meeting will run from 9am to about 5pm on January 9, followed by a dinner at the meeting venue.